MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/ax-2012-features-not-implemented-but-not-deprecated.md

 </tr>
 <tr>
 <td>Customer self-service (CSS)</td>
 <td>CSS lets you create approved customer records.
 It also allows users to view selected product catalogs, order items, and view the status of invoices.
-Additionally, CSS provides the ability to create and follow return orders.</td>
+Additionally, CSS lets you create and follow return orders.</td>
 <td>Not implemented</td>
 </tr>
 <tr>